aydiny/mitsui-commodity-price-prediction/README.md

 ## My Approach

 ### Models Explored
-Mainly LSTM models with 2 layers (excluding dropout layers).
+Multi-layer LSTM models with with drop-out.

 ### Feature Engineering
 1000+ features were generated for 106 commodity / equity underlyings, including: